springernature/vpat/springerlink.md

 <td>
 The SpringerLink website contains content that is rendered in two separate designs.
 We are in the process of transferring all content from the older design to the newer design.
 <br><br>
-Pages rendered in the *older* design (currently Journals, Book Series, and ancillary pages such as search, indexes, and account management) may use unsemantic markup, including inadequate, misleading, or incorrectly-applied landmarks.
+Pages rendered in the <strong>older</strong> design (currently Journals, Book Series, and ancillary pages such as search, indexes, and account management) may use unsemantic markup, including inadequate, misleading, or incorrectly-applied landmarks.
 Some UI controls (e.g. "next" and "previous" pagination controls on search results pages) lack accessible names.
 Pages may omit level one headings.
 <br><br>
-On pages rendered in the *newer* design (currently Articles, Chapters, Books, Reference Works, and Reference Work Entries), we generally use progressive enhancement techniques and semantically-correct markup so that information, structure, and relationships can be understood independently of presentation.
+On pages rendered in the <strong>newer</strong> design (currently Articles, Chapters, Books, Reference Works, and Reference Work Entries), we generally use progressive enhancement techniques and semantically-correct markup so that information, structure, and relationships can be understood independently of presentation.
 <br><br>
 We make use of ARIA roles to support landmarks, and use ARIA roles and properties when required for more complex functionality such as popup menus and dialogs.
 <br><br>
-Some complex functionality may omit required ARIA roles, states, or attributes, or abuse ARIA markup and techniques.
+Some complex functionality may omit required ARIA roles, states, or attributes, or misuse ARIA markup and techniques.
 We are actively working to find and repair these problems.
 <br><br>
 Multiple landmarks of the same type without unique labels are used on pages rendered in both designs.
 <br><br>